cldeluna/pandas_neteng/readme.md

 My goal is to share what I've been able to do with it as a Network Engineer, what I found most useful as I tried to wrap my head around it, and my own Python REPL work.

-Lets look at something simple.
+Let's look at something simple.
 I need to get the ARP table from a device and "interrogate" the data.

 In this example, I have a text file with the output of the "show ip arp" command which I've parsed with [TextFSM](https://gratuitous-arp.net/a-quick-example-of-using-textfsm-to-parse-data-from-cisco-show-commands-python3-version/).